wohaco/despace/galileo.md

 ## Science goals & payload
 ![](f/project/g/galileo/payload.jpg)

 Scientific instruments to measure fields and particles were mounted on the spinning section of the spacecraft, together with the main antenna, power supply, the propulsion module and most of Galileo’s computers and control electronics.
-The sixteen instruments, weighing 118 kg altogether, included magnetometer sensors mounted on an 11 m boom to minimize interference from the spacecraft; a plasma instrument for detecting low-energy charged particles and a plasma-wave detector to study waves generated by the particles; a high-energy particle detector; and a detector of cosmic and Jovian dust.
+The sixteen instruments, weighing 118 kg altogether, included magnetometer sensors mounted on an 11 m boom to minimize interference from the spacecraft; a plasma instrument for detecting low‑energy charged particles and a plasma-wave detector to study waves generated by the particles; a high‑energy particle detector; and a detector of cosmic and Jovian dust.
 It also carried the Heavy Ion Counter, an engineering experiment to assess the potentially hazardous charged particle environments the spacecraft flew through, and an extreme ultraviolet detector associated with the UV spectrometer on the scan platform.

 The despun section’s instruments included the camera system; the near infrared mapping spectrometer to make multi-spectral images for atmospheric and moon surface chemical analysis; the ultraviolet spectrometer to study gases; and the photopolarimeter-radiometer to measure radiant and reflected energy.
 The camera system was designed to obtain images of Jupiter’s satellites at resolutions 20 to 1 000 times better than Voyager’s best, because Galileo flew closer to the planet and its inner moons, and because the more modern CCD sensor in Galileo’s camera was more sensitive and had a broader color detection band than the vidicons of Voyager.
 ### Orbiter